 The changing meaning of work, herding, and social relations in Mongolia: a study of value transformations and conditions for social change

 - Lezak, S., Ahearn, A., McConnell, F. and Sternberg, T. (2019) Frameworks for conflict mediation in international infrastructure development: A comparative overview and critical appraisal.
 Journal of Cleaner Production, 239.
+Article 118099.

 - McDonnell, R., Fragaszy, S., Sternberg, T. and Veeravalli, S. (2019) Drought Policy and Management.
 Chapter 13 in, Dadson, S.J., Garrick, D.E., Penning-Rowsell, E.C., Hall, J.W., Hope, R. and Hughes, J. (eds.)
 Water Science, Policy, and Management: A Global Challenge.
 John Wiley and Sons Ltd. pp. 233-253.
 ISBN: 9781119520603.